element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `remote_media_download_per_second`

-*(string|integer)* Works in conjunction with `remote_media_download_burst_count` to ratelimit remote media downloads – this configuration option determines the rate at which the “bucket” (see above) leaks in bytes per second.
-As requests are made to download remote media, the size of those requests in bytes is added to the bucket, and once the bucket has reached it’s capacity, no more requests will be allowed until a number of bytes has “drained” from the bucket.
+*(string|integer)* Works in conjunction with `remote_media_download_burst_count` to ratelimit remote media downloads – this configuration option determines the rate at which the "bucket" (see above) leaks in bytes per second.
+As requests are made to download remote media, the size of those requests in bytes is added to the bucket, and once the bucket has reached it's capacity, no more requests will be allowed until a number of bytes has "drained" from the bucket.
 This setting determines the rate at which bytes drain from the bucket, with the practical effect that the larger the number, the faster the bucket leaks, allowing for more bytes downloaded over a shorter period of time.
 Defaults to 87KiB per second.
 See also `remote_media_download_burst_count`.
 Defaults to `"87KiB"`.

 Example configuration:
 ```yaml